Costco Breakfast Chicken Sausage - Best At Costco?

 After eating both the Jones Farms chicken breakfast sausages and AmyLu’s chicken breakfast sausage links, I have to say that I much preferred the Jones Farm chicken sausages.

 AmyLu sausages had more potential and looked better, but Jones’ chicken sausage links were much tastier.
-The Jones Farm sausages are my pick for the best Costco chicken breakfast sausage link.
+The Jones Farm sausages are my pick for the best Costco chicken breakfast sausage link, and pair really well with some hot Costco coffee.

 How to Cook Jones Frozen Chicken Sausage